The people that buy from you are the lifeblood of your business. Without them, your company would cease to operate.

 The journey your customers take with you should be a priority because it translates into repeat business, free and powerful advertising, and greater profit.

-To achieve the kind of customer experience that keeps you in business, and gives you dominating power over your competitors, demands carefully constructed processes which lead to consistent service and products, high quality, client retention, understanding customer needs, better service from your employees, professionalism and fewer problems.
+To achieve the kind of customer experience that keeps you in business, and gives you dominating power over your competitors, demands carefully constructed processes that lead to consistent service and products, high quality, client retention, understanding customer needs, better service from your employees, professionalism and fewer problems.